 2. CoinEx attaches great importance to the security of its products and services.
 We promise to follow up, evaluate and fix all reported issues and respond to all reports timely.

 3. To ensure effective follow-up, CoinEx may need assistance from the security researcher to reproduce the issue.

-3) CoinEx highlights the responsible vulnerability disclosure and handling process, and promises to give reward and thanks to every user who adheres to the spirit of the white hat hacker, protects users' interests, and helps CoinEx improve the security quality.
+4. CoinEx highlights responsible vulnerability disclosure and handling.
+We promise to offer recognition and reward to every user who adheres to the white hat spirit, protects users' interests, and helps CoinEx improve security.

-4) CoinEx opposes and condemns all hacking activities that use vulnerability testing as an excuse to damage and harm users’ interests, including but not limited to exploiting vulnerabilities to steal users’ privacy and virtual property, invading business systems, stealing user data, and maliciously spreading vulnerabilities.
+5. CoinEx opposes and condemns all hacking activities that use vulnerability testing as an excuse to damage the interests of CoinEx users, including but not limited to exploiting vulnerabilities to violate user privacy and steal digital assets, invade business systems, steal user data, and maliciously spread vulnerabilities.

 |Level 1||200-1,000 USDT|

 |Level 3||5,000-10,000 USDT|

 - Level 1

 Definition: Vulnerabilities of this level may pose limited hazards or potential security risks.